 Our profitability is also impacted by our expense levels, including direct costs to support our revenue, such as co-location and bandwidth costs, and expenses incurred to support strategic initiatives that we anticipate will generate revenue in the future.
-We have observed the following trends in recent years:
+We have observed the following trends related to our profitability in recent years:

 - We have increased headcount to support our revenue growth and strategic initiatives, and as a result, our payroll and related compensation costs have increased.
-We increased our headcount by more than 800 employees in 2013 to 3,908 employees at year end, which is net of approximately 70 employees who were part of the divestiture of our Advertising Decision Solutions, or ADS, business in the first quarter of 2013.
-We hired an additional 650 employees during the first half of 2014, including approximately 200 employees who were part of the acquisition of Prolexic Technologies, Inc., or Prolexic.
-We expect to continue to hire additional employees and expand globally in support of our strategic initiatives. - We have continued to reduce our network bandwidth costs per unit and to invest in internal-use software development with the goal of improving the performance and efficiency of our network.
-Our total bandwidth costs may increase in the future as a result of expected higher traffic levels, but we believe such costs would be partially offset by anticipated continued reductions in bandwidth costs per unit.
-To achieve these lower bandwidth costs per unit, we must effectively route traffic over our network through lower cost providers and continue to reduce our overall bandwidth pricing. - Co-location costs are a significant percentage of total cost of revenue.
+We increased our headcount by more than 800 employees in 2013 and during the nine months ended September 30, 2014 we hired an additional 950 employees, including approximately 200 employees who were part of the acquisition of Prolexic Technologies, Inc., or Prolexic, in the first quarter of 2014.
+We expect to continue to hire additional employees and expand globally in support of our strategic initiatives. - Network bandwidth costs represent a significant portion of our cost of revenue.
+Historically, we have been able to mitigate increases in these costs by reducing our network bandwidth costs per unit and investing in internal-use software development to improve the performance and efficiency of our network.
+Our total bandwidth costs may increase in the future as a result of expected higher traffic levels, but we believe such costs would be partially offset by anticipated continued reductions in bandwidth costs per unit and efficiency measures we take. - Co-location costs are a significant percentage of total cost of revenue.
 By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we have been able to manage the growth of co-location costs.
 We expect to continue to scale our network in the future and will need to manage our co-location costs to maintain current levels of profitability.

 In February 2014, we completed the acquisition of Prolexic.
-Prolexic is expected to be slightly dilutive to our earnings per share in its first full year.
-Revenues and expenses from the acquisition have been included in our earnings since the acquisition date of February 18, 2014.
-Also in February 2014, we completed an offering of \$690.0 million par value of convertible senior notes.
+Prolexic is expected to be slightly dilutive to our earnings per share in the first full year following the acquisition.
+Revenues and expenses from the acquired operations have been included in our earnings since the acquisition date of February 18, 2014.
+Also in February 2014, we completed an offering of \$690.0 million in par value of convertible senior notes.
 The notes do not bear regular interest, but have an effective interest rate of 3.2% attributable to the conversion feature.